hzeller/timg/README.md

         --scroll=[<ms>]         : Scroll horizontally (optionally: delay ms (60)).
         --delta-move=<dx:dy>  : delta x and delta y when scrolling (default: 1:0).

-  For Animations and Scrolling
-  These are usually shown in in full in an infinite loop.
-These options influence that.
-        -t<seconds>: Stop after this time.
+  For Animations, Scrolling, or Video
+  These options influence how long/often and what is shown.
-        -c<num>    : Number of runs through a full cycle.
+        --loops=<num> : Number of runs through a full cycle.
+Use -1 to mean 'forever'.
-        -f<num>    : For animations: only render first num frames.
+                        If not set, videos behave like --loop=1, animated images like --loop=-1 --frames=<num>: Only render first num frames.

-If both -c and -t are given, whatever comes first stops.
-If both -w and -t are given for some animation/scroll, -t takes precedence
+        -t<seconds>   : Hard stop after this time, no matter what --loops or --frames say.
 ```

 ### Examples